jsmrk/icare_tagum_app/README.md

 # iCare Tagum App

-A Mobile app for sending citezen concerns to the Government of Tagum City
+A Mobile app for sending citizen concerns to the Government of Tagum City